 Fees may vary from adviser to adviser, so you should shop around to get the best deal.

 There may be extra charges for looking after your investments or providing advice on a regular basis.

 To get advice on the widest range of products and compare costs, you should look for an independent financial adviser.
 The following organisations can put you in touch with a qualified adviser in your area:

 Unbiased at www.unbiased.co.uk.
 You can find independent and restricted ‘whole of market’ advisers on their website.
 Restricted ‘whole of market’ means advisers who can offer available products from all companies, but who may specialise in a particular area, such as pensions.

 Personal Finance Society at www.findanadviser.org.
 You can find independent and restricted advisers on their website.

 VouchedFor at www.vouchedfor.co.uk.
-You can find independent advisers only on this website.
+You can find independent and restricted advisers on their website.

 Ethical Investment Research Service www.eiris.org.

 You may already have financial links with a bank or building society and trust their products, so feel more comfortable about seeking their advice.
 This is called taking restricted advice.